Standards of the VulpesDog

 Neck, Topline, Body

 Neck: The neck is robust, well muscled, strong and powerful.
-The carriage of the head is forward and in line or slightly higher than the shoulders, never held high with extended reach or propulsion.
+The carriage of the head is forward and in line or slightly higher than the shoulders.

-Topline: The topline is level from the back of the withers to the croup but a high croup is acceptable.
-The back is solid, broad, and muscular.
-When gated, the back should remain level, with the dog seeming to float across the ground.
+Topline: The topline is level from the neck to the withers to the croup but a slightly high croup is acceptable.
+When gated, the back neck and head should remain level, with the dog seeming to float across the ground.

-Body: The chest is broad.
-The rib cage is well sprung and of sufficient depth to reach below the elbows.
-The back and loin are broad and strong.
+Body: The chest is of sufficient depth to reach just below the elbows.
 The tail is an extension of the body and comes out from the top of the croup.
-The impression is solid and well-built.

 Serious Faults: Short tail

-Shoulders: The shoulders should be slightly sloping, wide apart, without any tendency to looseness of shoulders.
-The shoulders are well muscled, and lie close to the body.
-They may be slightly more pronounced and therefore slightly taller than the straight level of the topline.
+Shoulders: The shoulders should be slightly sloping, without any tendency to looseness of shoulders.
+The shoulders lie close to the body.

-The Schwarz Vulpes Dog's rear assembly is muscular, and somewhat heavily boned.
+The Schwarz Vulpes Dog's rear assembly is muscular.
 Viewed from the rear, the legs are straight and parallel.
 Viewed from the side, the thighs are fairly long.
 His stifles are moderately bent.
-His hocks should be set wide apart.

 Rear Legs: The legs of the Schwarz Vulpes Dog must indicate a light footedness.
 When viewed from the rear, the hind legs come straight down from the hips to the ground.